Dino Ciccarelli: Playing career

+Junior career

 Sarnia Bees

 Ciccarelli grew up playing minor hockey in his hometown of Sarnia, Ontario, in the Southwestern Ontario Minor Hockey League of the Ontario Minor Hockey Association.
 He made Sarnia's Jr. 'B' hockey team as a 15-year-old in the fall of 1975 and ended up leading it in scoring with 45 goals and 43 assists for 88 points in just 40 games.
 He is one of two Sarnia Jr. 'B' graduates to go on to be elected to the Hockey Hall of Fame (the other being Phil Esposito, who led the Sarnia Legionnaires in scoring in 1961).

 London Knights

 Ciccarelli joined the London Knights of the OMJHL as a 16-year-old for the 1976–77 season.
 In his first season with the Knights, Ciccarelli had 39 goals and 82 points in 66 games, finishing fifth in team scoring.
 In the playoffs, Ciccarelli had 11 goals and 24 points in 20 games, as London lost to the Ottawa 67's in the J. Ross Robertson Cup finals.

 In his second season with the Knights in 1977–78, Ciccarelli scored a league high 72 goals, and added 70 assists for 142 points, which was third highest total in the OMJHL.
 In the post-season, Ciccarelli contributed six goals and 16 points in nine games.
 After the season, Ciccarelli was awarded the Jim Mahon Memorial Trophy, which is given to the highest scoring right winger in the OMJHL.

 Injuries cut short Ciccarelli's 1978–79 season, as he appeared in only 30 games, scoring eight goals and 19 points.
 In seven playoff games, Ciccarelli scored three goals and eight points.
 After not being selected in the NHL Entry Draft, Ciccarelli signed a contract with the Minnesota North Stars on September 28, 1979.

-The North Stars kept Ciccarelli with the Knights for the 1979–80, and Ciccarelli rebounded, scoring 50 goals and 103 points.
+The North Stars kept Ciccarelli with the Knights for the 1979-80 OMJHL season|, and Ciccarelli rebounded, scoring 50 goals and 103 points.
 In five games in the playoffs, Ciccarelli scored two goals, and finished with eight points.